 It was only a matter of time before someone would adapt the hit movie Stargate for television.
 And I'll be the first to agree it was a promising move: the premise was perfect for an episodic series.
-Sadly, the success or failure of a show can hinge on a single element, which in this case is admittedly a personal thing: Richard Dean Anderson is So.
+Sadly, the success or failure of a show can sometimes hinge on a single element, which in this case is admittedly a pet peve: Richard Dean Anderson is So.
 Bloody.
 Annoying.

-Stargate's popularity and longevity are perplexing.
+Stargate's popularity and longevity are truly mystifying.
 Performances (Anderson notwithstanding) and production value were about average, if slightly above average on rare occasion.
-But except for the multi-syllabic dialog, it almost came off as a kid's show.
+But except for reasonably adult dialog, it almost came off as a kid's show.
 The writers seemed to revel in goofy what-if scenarios, creating a melting pot of mythology in order to justify a free-for-all costume party.
 Although we were spared the lumpy-forehead alien of the week, glowing eyeballs and digitally distorted voices were the go-to effects, which quickly became tiresome.
 And to think this nonsense spawned three spin-off series...

 2008, MGM Television et al

 This direct-to-disc feature-length sequel is the result of unfinished business: since the original series was cancelled in season 10, writer/director/producer Robert C. Cooper felt fans deserved to have closure for a story arc that would have extended into season 11 (although, to be honest, I didn't notice the loose ends).
 While benefitting from Ben Browder's lead in lieu of Richard Dean Anderson, it's really just more of the same gobbledygook.

 Another direct-to-disc sequel, Continuum features both Ben Browder and Richard Dean Anderson, who sort of cancel each other out.
 Another long episode with a bigger budget, it was praised by hardcore fans, as one might expect, but not being one, I remained unimpressed.